NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

-"compute unit 1" where there would be a local variable "a_array[1]" and "b_array[1]", a "compute unit 2" where there would be a local variable "a_array[2]" and "b_array[2]", ... and so on till the "compute unit N" where there would be a local variable "a_array[N]" and "b_array[N]": this is said to be a *1D-kernel*.
+"compute unit 1" where there would be a local variable "a_array[1]" and "b_array[1]", a "compute unit 2" where there would be a local variable "a_array[2]" and "b_array[2]", ... and so on till the "compute unit N" where there would be a local variable "a_array[N]" and "b_array[N]": this is called a *1D-kernel* because only one global index is used.
 A variable *c* is defined for later use.
 The function *barrier(CLK_GLOBAL_MEM_FENCE)* serves as a synchronization of this process of instantiation: for reasons depending on both the OpenCL software and the GPU underlying hardware it might be that this kind of operation *will not occur exactly simultaneously* on all compute units.
 There could be a little *time jitter*, therefore the program *must wait* for all compute units to complete all the local operations before proceeding with the next steps.